Forecasted Treatment Effects: Baseline case: Unobserved-Components FAT

 \begin{thm}[Unbiasedness for stationary or stochastic trends DGP] Let Assumption \ref{ass:Series} hold.
 Denote by ${\cal T}_{i}=\left\{ \tau-R_{i}+1,\ldots,\tau\right\}$ the set of $R_{i}$ time periods directly preceding the treatment date.
 Consider a weighted average of the pre-treatment outcomes:

 where $w_{it}$ are non-random weights such that $\sum_{t\in{\cal T}_{i}}w_{it}=1$.
 Then,

 \end{thm}

 \begin{rem} Note that Theorem \ref{th:Unbiasedness1} shows how to obtain unbiased estimates of the individual (possibly heterogeneous) treatment effects.
-The requirement in \eqref{strongunb} is stronger than the average unbiasedness of Assumption \ref{Unbiasedness}.
-This means that under the assumptions of Theorem \ref{th:Unbiasedness1} one can not only obtain consistent and asymptotically normal estimates of the average effects, but also unbiased estimates of the \textit{individual} effects. \end{rem} There are many ways to obtain forecasts that are weighted averages of pre-treatment data - the sample mean being the most obvious example.
+The result in \eqref{strongunb} is stronger than the average unbiasedness required by Assumption \ref{Unbiasedness}.
+This means that under the assumptions of Theorem \ref{th:Unbiasedness1} one can not only obtain consistent and asymptotically normal estimates of the average treatment effects, but also unbiased estimates of the \textit{individual} treatment effects. \end{rem} There are many ways to obtain forecasts that are weighted averages of pre-treatment data.
 In this paper we focus on a general class of forecasts obtained via basis function regressions, such as polynomial time trends regressions.
-This class has the sample mean as a special case. \begin{definition}[Forecasts via basis function regressions] Consider a sequence of linearly independent functions $\{b_k(t)\}_{k=0}^{q_i}$, $q_{i}\in\left\{0,1,2,\ldots,\tau-1\right\}$, on the interval $\mathcal{T}_{i}=\left\{ \tau-R_{i}+1,\ldots,\tau\right\}$ with $R_{i}\in\left\{ q_i+1,\ldots,\tau\right\}$, and such that $b_0(t)=1$ for all $t$.
-For example, polynomial time trends set $b_k(t)=t^k$, with $q_{i}$ the order of the polynomial.
-For each individual $i$, we forecast the counterfactual via individual-specific regressions of pre-treatment outcomes $\{y_{it}\}_{t\in\mathcal{T}_i}$ on the basis functions $\{b_k(t)\}_{k=0}^{q_i}$: